Reporting Freelance Income With a 1099 Form

 Since the 1099 is a US IRS form, this information applies only to US-based freelancers.
 Freelance writers (and other independent contractors) will receive this form from those who have paid them for work in the previous tax year.
 It is required to be sent to both the contractor/freelancer and the IRS.
 It is not required if the amount paid over the past year was less than $600.
 This form is not applicable to those who are regular employees.

 If you are a freelance writer who has paid someone else in the course of your business for any reason, you may have to issue that person a 1099.
-So, for example, a freelance writer may need to issue a 1099 to any editor that they paid over the course of a calendar year (if they paid that editor more than $600).
-This is another good reason to treat your freelance writing like a business and to keep excellent bookkeeping records.
+So, for example, a freelance writer may need to issue a 1099 to any editor they paid over the course of a calendar year (if they paid that editor more than $600).
+This would also apply to any work subcontracted to another writer.
+Perhaps you hired someone to organize your files or create some infographics to accompany your work.
+These are all instances requiring the 1099.

-Disclaimer: I am not a tax professional or attorney.
-All information above is solely based on personal experience and not to be construed as tax advice or legal direction.
+Disclaimer: The writer is not a tax professional or attorney.
+All information here is not to be construed as tax advice or legal direction.
+Freelancers should consult their own financial advisers.